 To manage your MX record, please do the following:

-- Select the menu option "Domain > My Domains".
+- Select the menu option "Domains - My Domains".

 - From your domain list, click on the domain name you wish to manage.